 Scams and unfortunate events happen all over the world.
 When you travel, as long as you exercise caution and common sense, you will be able to enjoy your trip without feeling paranoid all of the time.
 Below are some of the common scams and annoyances in Vietnam and how to avoid them.

-Your alertness should be from the moment you touch down at the airport, which is a crowded place and pickpockets are around waiting for the right opportunity to make a few bucks.
+Your alertness should be from the moment you touch down at the airport, which is a crowded place where pickpockets are around waiting for the right opportunity to make a few bucks.
 If you lost an item, you could be able to replace it but losing your passport would create many following problems and delay your travel plans.
 So it is important to be mindful of your personal belongings at all times.

 Wherever you walk around, you are likely to encounter a cyclo driver approaching you and offer a ride.
 This cyclo driver will offer to take you anywhere, and you can negotiate the price.
 Once you agree on a price, you hop on and go to your wanted destination.
 What happens next is two most common scenarios: